Statistic Spring Valley California National

 Spring Valley Racial Demographics & Ethnicity

-The Spring Valley racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Spring Valley is 59.7% White, 14.1% Black or African American, 6.5% Asian, 0.4% American Indian and 0.4% Native Hawaiian - 37% of the population identify as Hispanic or Latino.
-Of all households, 61.3% reported speaking English only, while 27.7% reported speaking Spanish only.
-A total of 19.6% of residents were considered foreign born.
+Understanding the Spring Valley racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
+In Spring Valley, the racial breakdown indicates 59.7% White, 14.1% Black or African American, 6.5% Asian, 0.4% American Indian and 0.4% Native Hawaiian, with 37% of the population identifying as Hispanic or Latino.
+Notably, 61.3% of households reported speaking English only, while 27.7% reported speaking Spanish only.
+Additionally, 19.6% of residents were categorized as foreign-born.

 Spring Valley Population Density